tigera-solutions/cc-aks-security-compliance-workshop/config-demo-apps.md

 ## STEP 4 - Create the Global Reports and the Global Alerts

-1. Deploy compliance reports which schedule as cronjob in every hour for cluster report and a daily cis benchmark report.
+1. Deploy compliance reports which schedule as cronjob in every 15 min for cluster report and a cis benchmark report.

-    >The compliance reports will be needed for one of a later lab, is cronjob in your cluster, you can change the schedule by edit it.
+    >The compliance reports will be needed later in this workshop, this is why to use such aggressive cronjob.
+You can change the schedule at your discretion by editing it for your cluster.

     Global Reports YAML (copy&paste)